IvanMzk/gtensor/docs/core_tutorial.md

 9. [`basic_tensor` data and meta-data interface](#section_9)
 10. [GTensor config](#section_10)

-This tutorial describes the main points of using GTensor library, its structure and functions.
+This tutorial describes the core points of using GTensor library, its structure and functions.

 ## 1. Multidimensional array abstraction <a id=section_1></a>

 GTensor library is meant for computing over multidimensional arrays.
 Such an array is abstraction which mainly consists of two parts: **meta-data** and **data** as an analogy to form and matter in philosophy.

-In most practical implementations data and meta-data are implemented using flat arrays of elements but with different meanings.
+In most practical implementations both data and meta-data are implemented using flat arrays of elements but with different meanings.
 - data elements can be of any type, suitable for goals of computation, e.g. integral, floating-point, complex or even some user-defined type
 - meta-data elements usually of integral type due to its purpose: describe multidimensional structure of data elements, index data elements